kmstr87/Linux-System-Monitoring-Tool/README.md

 similar to Python docstrings.

 ## Overcoming Problems
+Concurrency: I decided to go with the design where I fork three child processes every iteration to handle the sleep() call.
+Every iteration, I create three child processes, and make each child process calculate the values for memory, users, and cpu utilization.
+After the processes have finished its job, it writes to the parent process via pipe, and then it exits.
+When all three child processes have been terminated, the parent reads the values and prints them out to the screen.
+Right before the program sleeps for -tdelay seconds, program checks to see if it had been interrupted by ctrl+c or ctrl+z.
+It ignores ctrl+z completely, for when ctrl+c signal was given, it asks the user if they want to quit.
+If -y was given, program quits.
+If -n was given, it continues its process.

 Whenever I ran into a problem, I first tried to find out what the problem was.
 If it was a simple syntax error, problem solved!
 However, when I ran into a complex bug, I tried to find what tools I used, and read the documentations on the tool.
 If it was hard to understand, I searched it up online to look for explanations.
 I played around with the tool